Canadiens trade defenceman Joel Edmundson to Capitals for picks

 The 30-year-old has one year remaining on his contract at US$3.5 million.

+Hughes said the team's plan is to fill Edmundson's minutes by giving more ice time to some of Montreal's young defencemen.

+"We're young on defence.
+We're young and we were young last year," said Hughes.
+"We think our young players gained a lot of experience last year because of injuries and they're ready for more openings this year."

-Edmundson began his career in St. Louis, where he won a Stanley Cup with the Blues in 2019, before he was traded to the Carolina Hurricanes before the following season.
+Edmundson began his career in St. Louis, where he won a Stanley Cup with the Blues in 2019, before he was traded to the Carolina Hurricanes ahead of the following season.

 The Canadiens traded for the rights to sign him in September 2020.